natanbc/andesite/API.md

 ## Singyeong

-Andesite adds the following metadata values:

-- andesite-version: version of the node
-- andesite-version-major: major version of the node
-- andesite-version-minor: minor version of the node
-- andesite-version-revision: revision version of the node
-- andesite-version-commit: commit hash of the node
-- andesite-region: [region](https://github.com/natanbc/andesite-node/blob/master/CONFIGURATION.md#settings) defined in the config
-- andesite-id: [id](https://github.com/natanbc/andesite-node/blob/master/CONFIGURATION.md#settings) defined in the config
-- andesite-enabled-sources: list of sources [enabled](https://github.com/natanbc/andesite-node/blob/master/CONFIGURATION.md#settings) in the config
-- andesite-loaded-plugins: list of [plugins](https://github.com/natanbc/andesite-node/blob/master/PLUGINS.md) loaded
-- andesite-players: `userid:guildid` list of the players being handled by this node
+Metadata fields are provided with their keys prefixed by `andesite-`, eg `version-major` becomes `andesite-version-major`.
+The types are sent with the analogous singyeong types, with the exception of `version`, which is sent with the `VERSION` type.
+There's also an additional field, `andesite-players`, which contains a list of `userid:guildid` pairs handled by the process.

 All payloads sent via singyeong are equal to those sent via [web socket](#websocket), except they also require an `userId` key.

 Responses to commands are sent based on the `response-app`, `response-nonce` and `response-query` fields. `response-nonce` and `response-query` default to the command nonce and an empty query, respectively.